humanmade/altis-media/docs/image-sizes.md

 }
 ```

-When setting a crop position, the first value in the array is the x axis crop position, the second is the y axis crop position.

 This will *not* add a UI for these named sizes under Settings > Media.

+### Cropping

+Cropping behavior for the image size is dependent on the value of $crop:
+1. If false (default), images will be scaled, not cropped.
+2. If an array in the form of array( x_crop_position, y_crop_position ):
+    - x_crop_position accepts 'left' 'center', or 'right'.
+    - y_crop_position accepts 'top', 'center', or 'bottom'.
+    Images will be cropped to the specified dimensions within the defined crop area.
+ 3. If true, images will be cropped to the specified dimensions using center positions.

 You can find more info in the [WordPress developer guide](https://developer.wordpress.org/themes/functionality/featured-images-post-thumbnails/#add-custom-featured-image-sizes)

 ## Using The Custom Sizes

 Once you've defined custom image sizes, there are different ways you can use them.

-You can display a post thumbnail: `the_post_thumbnail( 'custom-size` )`
+You can display a post thumbnail: `the_post_thumbnail( 'custom-size` );`

-You can display any uploaded image by its attachment ID: `wp_get_attachment_image_src( 1 , 'custom-size' )`
+You can display any uploaded image by its attachment ID: `wp_get_attachment_image_src( 1 , 'custom-size' );`

+## Hooks And Filters

 ### `image_size_names_choose`